Grandfamilies and COVID-19: Families of Unique Origins Face Unique Challenges

 Kin Caregiving Poses Unique Challenges

-The report also features the first nationwide survey of grandfamilies during COVID-19, which revealed heightened needs related to housing, food insecurity, and alternative care plans:
+The report also features the first nationwide survey of grandfamilies during COVID-19, conducted in partnership with GrOW (Grandfamilies Outcome Workgroup) and Collaborative Solutions, which revealed heightened needs related to housing, food insecurity, and alternative care plans:

 - 38% are unable to pay or are worried about paying mortgage or rent

 - 43% fear leaving their home for food

 - 32% arrive at food pick up sites after they have run out of food